mcxiaoxiao/MMSQL/.ipynb_checkpoints/README-checkpoint.md

 ### 3. Generate Responses with LLM

 Use the `llm_generation.py` script to generate responses for the dataset.
+The generated responses will be saved in the `outputs` directory.

 ```bash
 python llm_generation.py --input data/input.json --output outputs/llm_responses.json